-With my abstract paintings, I tend to use acrylic paint and paint onto either linen, canvas, paper or board.
+Abstract paintings: I use acrylic paint and paint onto either linen, canvas, paper or board.
 What ever I can find.
 I use brushes, paint knives and I have also invented my own personal painting implement to achieve certain effects. i paint at various sizes and often convert my original paintings into fine art prints.

 11. Why do you use certain materials?

 For my abstract paintings, I use paint as it is vibrant and immediate.
 I try to work quickly with paint – even though i often paint in several layers.
 The paint needs to dry quickly so i can continue to be inspired by the moment.